liudmyla-mysenko/european_energy_consumption/README.md

 # 🇪🇺 European Energy Consumption Analysis
 ### A Data Analytics Project Using Python, Pandas, Matplotlib & Seaborn

-This project explores **energy consumption patterns across European countries**, with a special focus on **Ireland and Ukraine**.
+This project explores energy consumption patterns across European countries, with a particular focus on Ireland and Ukraine.
 It includes data cleaning, exploratory analysis, visualizations, and an interactive dashboard preview.
 ---

 ## 📌 Project Overview

 This analysis answers key questions:
 - How does electricity consumption vary across Europe?
-- How do Ireland and Ukraine compare in their **fuel mix** and **per‑capita energy use**?
+- How do Ireland and Ukraine compare in their fuel mix and per‑capita energy use?
 - What trends can be observed in 2023–2024?
 - Which countries consume the most energy per person?

--
-The visualisations reveal substantial variation in both total and per capita energy consumption across Europe.
+The visualisations reveal substantial variation in both total and per‑capita energy consumption across Europe.
 Large countries such as France, Germany, Italy, and the United Kingdom consistently exhibit the highest overall consumption, while smaller countries like Ireland display significantly lower levels.

-Fuel specific analyses highlight Ireland’s persistent reliance on oil and petroleum products.Overall, the study highlights the importance of transparent data preparation, interactive visualisation, and population adjusted metrics in understanding Europe’s evolving energy landscape.
+Fuel‑specific analyses highlight Ireland’s persistent reliance on oil and petroleum products.
+Overall, the study emphasises the importance of transparent data preparation, interactive visualisation, and population‑adjusted metrics in understanding Europe’s evolving energy landscape.

 The project uses:

-- **Python** (Pandas, NumPy, Matplotlib, Seaborn)
+Python (Pandas, NumPy, Matplotlib, Seaborn)
-- **Jupyter Notebook**
-- **Custom visualizations**
-- **GIF dashboard preview**
+Jupyter Notebook
+Custom visualizations
+GIF dashboard preview
 ---

 ## 📂 Repository Structure

-european_energy_consumption/
+//european_energy_consumption/
 │
 ├── data/
 │   ├── clean_energy.csv